henrikhimself/Docker-SwarmBackup/README.md

-# Docker swarm backup scripts.
+# Backup scripts for Docker Swarm.
 These scripts backs up named volumes using Restic and a S3-compatible service.

 # Example use: